QQism/clojird/README.rst

 Overview
 --------

-Clojird is a game with time manipulation is written in ClojureScript.
+Clojird is a game with time manipulation written in ClojureScript.
 It's actually a Flappy Bird clone with Braid inspired.
 I started to write this game to learn functional programming so the current code is pretty messy.

 License